kciryt/eth-fairy/README.md

 A list of additions and improvements:

+* [ ] Fix decimal limit, perhaps with BigDecimal
 * [ ] Add config and refactor hardcoded values
 * [ ] Add more endpoints
 * [ ] Add tls/ssl support
+* [ ] Add option to download geth from URL, handle tar
 * [ ] Add support for other OS?
 Nah...